-Within the next 12 months, the Company expects \$154,000 of its liability for uncertain tax positions related to a federal tax position to be settled through the filing of an accounting method change.
+During the three months ended September 30, 2007, the Company reversed \$154,000 of its liability for uncertain tax positions related to a federal tax position that was settled through the filing of an accounting method change.
+The reversal of this liability did not affect income tax expense as this tax position relates solely to timing differences.